What is Dell recovery partition?

 Now, let’s see how to clone Dell recovery partition with it:

 Step 1.
-Download, install and launch AOMEI Backupper Standard.
+Download, install and launch AOMEI Backupper.
 The data on the destination disk will be overwritten after clone, so it's recommended to make a backup first.
 Then, select Disk Clone under Clone tab.